Life as a Poet Knows It

 5 Tips for Improving Your Poetry

 If you had told me five years ago that I was going to be a poetry loving nerd, I would've told you there's no way I'd waste my time trying to become the next Emily Dickinson or Billy Collins...
 And yet, here I am.

 The Poetics of Reading and Writing Poetry

 Simplicity is often more intimidating than complexity, and the confounding of silence more scary than the continuation of noise.
 Above all else, the average person just wants to be told exactly what to do and exactly what to think, so they can grasp onto some sense of comfort and security.
-But if you are reading this, you are likely not average.

 Written creative work in any language that possesses an enduring value in both aesthetics and application is referred to as literature.
 With its evolution, there are no hard and fast rules to define what it is, and has transcended the boundaries of space and time with the progress in the means of writing and its propagation.